amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

  **Figure 9-1**: The Zipkin start page

-On the *Find a trace* page, you can query traces.
+On the *Find a trace* tab, you can query traces.
 Pressing the *RUN QUERY* button without specifying any restrictions will show all the ingested *traces*, as shown in Figure 9-3:

 ![A list of traces](media/observability/zipkin-traces-overview.png)